austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 ### Starting a Flink Session on Kubernetes

-Once you have your Kubernetes cluster running and configured your `kubectl` to point to it, you can launch a Flink session cluster via
+Once you have your Kubernetes cluster running and `kubectl` is configured to point to it, you can launch a Flink session cluster via

 {% highlight bash %}
 # (1) Start Kubernetes session